-A new topic that is relevant to day-to-day practice and was thought to be a challenging question at standard setting.
-Encouragingly broad strategies on how to make theatres more sustainable were well answered.
+A new topic that is relevant to day-to-day practice.
+Broad strategies on how to make theatres more sustainable were well answered.
 The temperature and mechanisms of degradation of Propofol were not well answered.

 Question 12: Ankylosing spondylitis

 This is a repeat question and was well answered on the whole.
 Marks were dropped on how to protect the neck if the patient was having a CT scan.